International TravelMapsRail Travel

 From Amsterdam the journey times are 1 hour 15 mins to Antwerp, 1 hour 50 mins to Brussels and 3 hours 18 mins to Paris.

-Standard has 2nd class seating (2-2 configuration) with free WiFi.
+Standard (Eurostar Standard) has 2nd class seating (2-2 configuration) with free WiFi.
 Food/drink can be purchased at the bar carriage.
 Standard tickets are refundable and exchangeable up to 7 days before travel; thereafter there are no refunds, but changes are possible for a €15 fee plus the price difference.

-Comfort has 1st class seating (2-1 configuration), free WiFi and food/drink can be purchased at the bar.
+Comfort (Eurostar Plus) has 1st class seating (2-1 configuration), free WiFi and food/drink can be purchased at the bar.
 Comfort tickets are also refundable and exchangeable up to 7 days before travel; thereafter there are no refunds, but changes are possible for a €15 fee plus the price difference.

 eurostar comfort class seats